-Here's a list of smells that we compiled to help with identification
+Here's a list of smells that we compiled to help with the identification

-Musky Smell out Vents – Can be a dirty Cabin Air Filter, which filters air into your cab.
+Musky Smell out Vents - This can be a dirty Cabin Air Filter, which filters air into your cab.
 Also could be mold growing on your AC Evaporator.

 Musty Smell in Cab - Very likely water leak around weather seals or AC drain tube is clogged.

-Burnt Rubber Smell – Can mean drive belts are slipping or hoses are rubbing against a hot component.
+Burnt Rubber Smell - This can mean drive belts are slipping or hoses are rubbing against a hot component.

 Burning Carpet Smell - Possible brake issue.
-Have your brakes inspected for any uneven wear and leaks.
+Have your brakes been inspected for any uneven wear and leaks?

-Sweet Smell – Can be an antifreeze leak.
-Check temperature gauge to see if your car is running hot.
-If you see steam under hood then be cautious opening your hood - burns could result.
+Sweet Smell - This can be an antifreeze leak.
+Check the temperature gauge to see if your car is running hot.
+If you see steam under the hood then be cautious opening your hood - burns could result.

 Burnt "toast" smell - Possible Oil or Transmission Fluid is leaking on hot components.
-Check oil on dipstick and add if necessary.
+Check the oil on the dipstick and add if necessary.

 Electrical Smell - May indicated burnt wiring.
 Have a tech check all components and focus on areas that quick working recently.

-Rotten Egg Smell – Can be from sulfur produced by the gas you are buying.
+Rotten Egg Smell - This can be from sulfur produced by the gas you are buying.
 Also can be a sign the catalytic converter is not operating correctly.